Paradise, Hawaiian Style: Production

 Principal photography in Paradise, Hawaiian Style began in Hawaii on July 27, 1965 (with the working title of Hawaiian Paradise) and finished on September 29 in Los Angeles.

 Major scenes in both Blue Hawaii (1961) and this film were shot on the island of Kauaʻi, with the Coco Palms Resort prominently featured.
 The famous resort was destroyed by Hurricane Iniki in 1992 and never rebuilt.

 Some scenes were filmed above, at and around the Polynesian Cultural Center on O'ahu.

-Around the official wrap on production, Elvis met Tom Jones, who visited the set, and The Beatles, who visited Elvis’ Bel Air home a few weeks after production was completed.
+Around the official wrap on production, Presley met Tom Jones, who visited the set, and The Beatles, who visited Presley's Bel Air home a few weeks after production was completed.
+Presley was still the biggest singing star and top actor in the world at this time, with his salary for every film being a million dollars and half the profits which $1.25 million for Hawaiian Style.
+Presley made $2.25 million from this film.

 Soundtrack

 Reception

 Released in June 1966, Paradise, Hawaiian Style, despite its "stunning aerial photography", "inspired a collective yawn" with film critics.
 The New York Times film reviewer Vincent Canby compared the film to the formulaic 1930s musicals that Bing Crosby used to star in, concluding that it was "all harmless and forgettable."
 Kevin Thomas of the Los Angeles Times called it "pleasant hot-weather diversion.
 Pretty much the usual Elvis Presley formula of songs and romance, this Paramount release ... has the added bonus of lush tropical scenery in color.
 And Elvis, as always, remains [a] relaxed, enjoyable entertainer."

 Variety called the film "a gaily-begarbed and flowing musical," with the Hawaii setting seldom before having been "utilized to such lush advantage."
 The Monthly Film Bulletin wrote, "This is Elvis Presley right back in the old rut, parading his talents as a man of action while women swoon at his passage.
 The script is rather worse than routine, and the songs and choreography are undistinguished; which leaves very little but Wallace Kelley's colourful photography of the strictly tourist-eye view of the islands."